 Founded in 1988, the Universidad de Viña del Mar (UVM) is a private institution of higher education that has quickly become one of Chile’s most prestigious private universities.
 As a small university with approximately 5,000 enrolled students and few Americans, it is the perfect environment to easily integrate with Chilean students and receive plenty of personal attention from the faculty and International Office.

-UVM is a modern university that prides itself on innovation, as well as social responsibility.
-UVM has been a pioneer in promoting new fields of study in Chile, such as Environmental Engineering and Natural Resources and Architecture.
-In addition, the UVM strives to create leaders with entrepreneurial spirit, who can be competitive in today’s global society.
-The university recognizes that the workplace is increasingly interdisciplinary, globalized and competitive.
+UVM is a modern university that prides itself on innovation and social responsibility.
+UVM is a pioneer in promoting new fields of study in Chile, such as Environmental Engineering, Natural Resources, and Architecture.
+In addition, UVM strives to create leaders with entrepreneurial spirit, who can be competitive in today’s global society.
+The university recognizes that the workplace is increasingly interdisciplinary, globalized, and competitive.

 The Universidad de Viña del Mar has several modern, centrally located campuses.
 Host families typically live within walking distance.
 Campus facilities include ample classrooms, auditoriums, libraries, laboratories, amphitheater, gynmasium and sports complex, and a professional size soccer field.

-The highlight of the coursework for Intermediate and Advanced level students is the “Cultures in Contact” course, attended by both American and Chilean students.
-It is designed to create an environment where both American and Chilean students can learn about each other’s cultures and improve their Spanish or English skills.
+The highlight of the coursework for Intermediate and Advanced level students is the “Cultures in Contact” course.
+It creates an environment where American and Chilean students can learn about each other’s cultures and improve their Spanish or English skills.

 All students live with Chilean host families who will provide 3 meals a day and 1 load of laundry per week.
 All ASA student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from the university.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.